 GLOBAL SELLING BLOG

-What is less than truckload (LTL) shipping?
+What is less than truckload (LTL) freight shipping?
+Know uses, benefits, and cost

 What is less than truckload?

-Less than truckload(LTL) is a type of shipping where multiple cargoes from different companies are consolidated into a single truck.
-Less than truckload freight typically ranges between 150 and 15,000 pounds, and they do not require a full truckload1.
+Less than truckload (LTL) is a shipping method where multiple cargoes from different companies are consolidated into a single truck.
+LTL freight typically ranges between 150 and 15,000 pounds, and they do not require a full truckload.1

-How does Less than truckload (LTL) work?
+How does less than truckload (LTL) work?

-Less than truckload (LTL) shipping works by consolidating multiple shipments from different companies into a single truck, which helps reduce transportation costs and increase efficiency.
-Below is the commonly followed process for LTL:
+LTL shipping works by consolidating multiple shipments from different companies into a single truck, which reduces transportation costs and increases efficiency.
+The common process for LTL is as follows:

 Shipment pickup: